 My own brand title, The Art & Science of Mom, nags at me.
-I’m all about making sure everyone feels included, and as much as I value building up communities of women, in this modern age of changing gender roles, it can feel outdated to leave out fathers when we are discussing parenting.
+I’m all about making sure everyone feels included, and as much as I value building up communities of women, in this modern age of more fluid gender roles, it can feel outdated to leave out fathers when we are discussing parenting.
 Although some parenting issues really are unique to women and mothers, most are not, or should not be.
 And by building up and uniting mothers, are we perpetuating the very complaint that fathers don’t do their part?
 Are we leaving out fathers and then wishing they would do more?

 SCENE: In the car, starting a rare date night on a Friday night.